Viva Seifert: Music career

+Acting career

+Seifert was a part of WeatherGens, a group of several actors who played various characters made to represent the weather in PowerGen's sponsorship of the ITV National Weather between November 10, 1996, and October 27, 2001.
+She portrayed Aurora, who represented the hot and dry weather.

+In 2009, Seifert was set to portray Lydia in the video game Legacy of Kain: Dead Sun, which was directed by her future collaborator Sam Barlow.
+While it was heavily publicized and anticipated, it was controversially cancelled in 2012.

 In 2015, Seifert was cast in the video game Her Story, a crime fiction video game by Sam Barlow, where she portrays the role of Hannah Smith; later on in the game, it is suggested that the character has a twin named Eve, also portrayed by Seifert.
 Along with acting in the game, she also had a hand in the soundtrack, performing the ballad "The Twa Sisters" and helping alter the music.
-After previously working with Barlow on the cancelled game Legacy of Kain: Dead Sun, where she was set to portray the character of Lydia, he contacted her for the role after observing her work, stating that Seifert was "very good at picking up a line and intuitively pulling a lot of the subtext into her performance".
-She was offered the part after several edits were made to the script, which initially was 300 pages long before being shortened to 80.
-Filming for Her Story occurred in Seifert's residence, Cornwall, and lasted five days.
-She stated that the role was difficult to portray, commenting that shooting was "intense" and "rather exhausting" and said that she felt pressure after realizing "the whole game is hinging" on her acting.
+After working with Barlow on Legacy of Kain: Dead Sun, he contacted Seifert for the role after observing her work, stating that she was "very good at picking up a line and intuitively pulling a lot of the subtext into her performance".
+Several edits were made to the script, reducing it from 300 pages to 80 pages, before he offered the part to Seifert.
+Filming for Her Story occurred in her residence, Cornwall, over five days.
+She stated that the role was difficult to portray, commenting that shooting was "intense" and "rather exhausting".
+She further said that she felt pressure after realizing "the whole game is hinging" on her acting.

 Upon release, Her Story opened to instant and critical success, with critics praising the game as well as Seifert's performance.
 Justin Clark from GameSpot wrote that her performance "anchored" the game, and Andy Keller of PC Gamer stated that her performance was "understated, realistic, and complex".
 Joe Donnelly of Digital Spy believed her acting had the potential to inspire similar roles.
 Todd Martens of the Los Angeles Times praised her acting, and Adam Cook of GodIsAGeek deemed her performance "stunning".
 Rich Stanton of The Guardian wrote that "what seals the deal is a wide-ranging performance from Viva Seifert that funnels her character’s inner life into hundreds of intense vignettes" and further credited her for creating "a fictional character with something of the same allure: clearly very intelligent, clearly not telling the whole truth, and full of physical quirks. ...
 Seifert’s delivery is usually matter-of-fact and emotionally convincing."
 Chris Kohler of WIRED said "Seifert's performance is so captivating that I couldn't imagine this game working any other way."
 Katie Smith of Adventure Gamers wrote that she was convincing in the role, and praised her for paying attention to the small details, such as her body language.
 Polygon listed Hannah Smith on its list of the "70 Best Video Game Characters" and stated that Seifert played the role "superbly".